How much wood's in a wood truck's hood?

-It's not everyday you see a vehicle on the road built entirely out of wood, something Paul Morin quickly found out when he drove his recently completed project on the road for the first time earlier this week.
+It’s not every day you see a vehicle built entirely out of wood on the road.

+That’s something Paul Morin found out quickly when he drove his recently completed project on the road for the first time earlier this week.

 “I was driving down here, and the people are just blowing their horns and waving to me,” said Morin, “and I’m like ‘OK, I don’t want to let go of the steering wheel, I’m not letting go!”

+It will also be in downtown Jonesborough for Music on the Square on Friday.

-"Very stiff, very hard," Morin said of driving the truck.
-"The suspension is very hard, not comfortable — I wouldn't take it to Nashville.
-You'd be very sore by the time you got to Nashville.
-Greeneville is probably the furthest I'll go with it.
+Driving the truck?
+“Very stiff, very hard,” Morin said.
+“The suspension is very hard, not comfortable — I wouldn’t take it to Nashville.
+You’d be very sore by the time you got to Nashville.
+Greeneville is probably the furthest I’ll go with it.
 The rest I might trailer it.

 “Driving-wise, it drives fine,” Morin said.
 “I’ve got to work some kinks out, but that’s to be expected.”